pandey-vinay/Virtual-Wallet-Master/README.md

 ## Problem Statement
 This is a Virtual Wallet to track User's transaction account.

-At a high level, the library needs to solve the following business requirements :-
+### At a high level, the library needs to solve the following business requirements :-

-* Track a User’s account balance.
+* Track a User’s Account balance.
-* Manage account transactions in the form of debits (withdrawals) and credits (deposits).
+* Manage Account's transactions in the form of debits (withdrawals) and credits (deposits).
 * Keep a history of last N transactions.